RikkaApps/websites/shizuku/guide/setup.md

 You need to disable "Flyme payment protection" in "Developer options".

+### 4. EMUI (Huawei) 💩

+You need to enable "Allow ADB debugging options in 'Charge only' mode" in "Developer options".

 ## Start by wireless debugging

 Android 11 adds a new wireless debugging function, which is located in "Developer Settings"-"Wireless debugging".
 Shizuku v4.0.0 and above supports this feature.